bengro/pair_dance/README.md

 - Allocations could happen off-platform on Slack
 - Insights into pairing patterns can surface Retro conversations
 - Tuple API to get actual allocations
+- Their personal choice is taken into account where possible
+- Knowledge is optimally shared among the team members
+- Skills are applied and transferred
+- Team members may have specialist areas but have worked an all aspects of the system

 ## Development